Stas-Cell-Max/E-commerce-Back-End/README.md

 - Enhancing API security with rate limiters and data validation.

 ## Contributing
-- Contributions to Employee Tracker are welcome!
+- Contributions to E-commerce-Back-End are welcome!
 If you have suggestions for improvement or bug fixes, please open an issue or submit a pull request.
 Ensure your code adheres to the existing style for consistency.
 Thank you for your interest in enhancing this employee management tool.

 ## Author
 - Developed by Stanislav Morozan, a passionate developer committed to creating efficient and user-friendly software solutions.